-When a new technique has been adopted the speed at which other small businesses adopt may differ widely.
+When a new technique has been adopted the speed at which other TBFs adopt may differ widely.
 This leads to what can be called the rate of diffusion (imitation).
 The rate of diffusion will be faster, the greater the improvement over existing technology and, the lower the cost of the technology in general (Roy and Cross, 1975).
-Using the definition of Bradley, et al (1995) technology diffusion can be defined as the spread of a new technique from one small firm to another ('inter-firm diffusion') (Stoneman and Karshenas, 1993).
-The two principal types of technology diffusion are "disembodied" diffusion (the transmission of knowledge and technical expertise) and "embodied" diffusion (the introduction into production processes of machinery, equipment and components incorporating new technology) (Papaconstantinou, Sakurai and Wyckoff, 1995).
+Using the definition of Bradley, et al, (Bradley, McErlean and Kirke, 1995) technology diffusion can be defined as the spread of a new technique from one TBF to another ('inter-firm diffusion') (Stoneman and Karshenas, 1993).
+The two principal types of technology diffusion are "disembodied" diffusion (the transmission of knowledge and technical expertise) and "embodied" diffusion (the introduction processes of machinery, equipment and components incorporating new technology) (Papaconstantinou, Sakurai and Wyckoff, 1995).
 Research spillovers are the means by which new knowledge or technology developed by one firm become potentially available to others and the absorptive capacity of the receiving firms will determine the extent to which the technology is incorporated.

 The time pattern of adoption and the speed at which it takes place are distinct happenings.
 The exploration time period when implementing an innovation can provide imitators with a "window of opportunity" to proliferate (Jayanthi, 1998).
 Empirical studies suggest that the adoption of a new technology follows a bell-shaped, or normal, distribution curve (Norris and Vaizey, 1973).
-By plotting cumulatively this shows the number of small businesses who have adopted a new technology in any given year, and the distribution will give an 'S'- shaped curve.
-(It was Gabriel Tarde who in the Laws of Imitations, 1903, proposed that adoptions plotted against time assume a normal distribution, or if plotted cumulatively assume the 'S'-shaped curve.)
+By plotting cumulatively this shows the number of TBFs who have adopted a new technology in any given year, and the distribution will give an 'S'- shaped curve.
+(It was Gabriel Tarde who in the Laws of Imitations, 1903, proposed that adoptions plotted against time assume a normal distribution, or if plotted cumulatively assume the 'S'- shaped curve.)
 (Baker, 1976; Pijpers et al, 2002; UoT, 2004) An 'S'-shaped distribution, not necessarily derived from a normal distribution, shows the spread of most new technology.
 There are two general reasons for the occurrence of this distribution.

-1. The diffusion process for small businesses is a learning process.
+(i) The diffusion process for TBFs is a learning process.

-Small businesses who are potential users have to become aware of the technology and then to attempt to evaluate it.
+TBFs who are potential users have to become aware of the technology and then attempt to evaluate it.
 Consequently they may use the technology on a trial basis.
 The learning process takes place at this stage.
-Information about the technology has to be disseminated, and as it is adopted by other small firms, or by the small company on an experimental basis the information becomes more reliable.
+Information about the technology has to be disseminated, and as it is adopted by other TBFs, or by the TBF on an experimental basis the information becomes more reliable.
 The importance of accumulated knowledge and expertise is an important factor determining whether firms are likely to adopt new technology or to act as sources of innovation (Gurisatti, Soli and Tattara, 1997).
 'Bugs' will be overcome, which will in turn reduce the risk of adopting the technology.
-The concept of the individual small business learning curve can be extended to a network group of small firms where experience with a new technology increases as each successive small company adopts the new technology.
-As a result, the distribution of small businesses adopting a technology might be expected to yield a normal curve.
+The concept of the individual TBF learning curve can be extended to a network group of TBFs where experience with a new technology increases as each successive TBF adopts the new technology.
+As a result, the distribution of TBFs adopting a technology might be expected to yield a normal curve.

-2. An interaction effect occurs for small businesses.
+(ii) An interaction effect occurs for TBFs.